kchappelow/CIS229-Chapt12Project/readme.md

 Modify WebCrawler.java to search for the words "Computer Programming" starting from the URL http://cs.armstrong.edu/liang.
-Your program terminates once the word is found.
+Your program terminates once the words are found.
 Display the URL for the page that contains the words.

 ##Tasks